FKI-HTW/SamplesFromHostileToHospitable/README.md

     npm install
 3. Start the development server:
     ```bash
-    npm run dv
+    npm run dev
 4. Build for production:
     ```bash
     npm run build
 ## Usage
-After starting the app, navigate to `http://localhost:3000` in your browser.
+After starting the app, navigate to `http://localhost:5173/` in your browser. <br>
 Use the Chrome Browser.
-To Debug with Android Smartphone go to chrome://inspect/#devices
+To Debug with Android Smartphone go to `chrome://inspect/#devices`
 ## Features
 - Define 3D models and audios in json database
 - Select desired content in start screen